Data Storage

 Data Storage and Backups at CSAIL

-TIG provides data storage in many forms: the AFS and NFS network file systems, as well as the Ceph object and block storage system.
-Together, these services comprise over 1PB of local data, much of which is backed up using enterprise backup hardware and software, and rotated through off-site storage facilities for disaster recovery.
+TIG provides comprehensive data storage solutions for CSAIL members: AFS and NFS network file systems, plus Ceph object and block storage.
+Together, these services provide over 1PB of local data, with enterprise backup and off-site disaster recovery.

 AFS File System Services